Mansplaining defined: “to explain something to someone, typically a man to a woman, in a manner regarded as condescending or patronizing.”

 Men and women communicate differently, and we ALL need to be considerate of our differences!

-At Be Inclusive Now™, this is huge.
+At Gender Intelligence™, this is huge.
 We don’t advocate sameness.
 There’s no need for women to have to ‘toughen up’ and take it.
 There’s also no need for men to be shunned for being men.
 Now, we certainly can’t use our differences as a way to rationalize inappropriate behaviour, and we must be considerate of how our behaviour impacts others.
 However, it is important to understand that in the workplace, there tend to be significant differences between men and women when it comes to collaboration: men collaborate competitively (hence the interruptions), and women collaborate connectively (women tend to finish each other’s sentences).
 While historically, the workplace has been male-dominated, research shows that combining the characteristics of men and women in business is both economically lucrative and promotes business longevity and sustainability.

 Watch the video by ATTN: and share your thoughts, but let’s take this to the next level and create a transformed culture that values the differences between men and women, rather than blame each other for them.